webslides/WebSlides/README.md

 Good karma and productivity.
 Just a basic knowledge of HTML and CSS is required.
 Designers, marketers, and journalists can now focus on the content.

 ### Features
+A new release every 8th day of the month.

 Version 0.1 (Jan 8, 2017):

 - Navigation (horizontal and vertical sliding): touchpad, keyboard shorcuts, and swipe.